ABOUT THE RESIDENCE:

 Based on Bill's childhood memories of visiting the chicken coop at his Aunt Magdalen and Uncle Bernard Mann's home located in Pinckneyville, IL, an architectural plan for the "Coop de Rupe" was pursued in early 2004 with contruction commencing during the summer.
 The coop, completed in the spring of 2005, consists of both an indoor and secured outdoor chicken quarters, a garden support shop and a 2nd story lookout tower (the treehouse Bill never had as a child...).
 While hosting a Hort Co-op reception for P. Allen Smith at the Ruppert residence, Bill engaged the opportunity to receive advisement from Allen's significant backyard chicken knowledge regarding which breeds are best suited for producing eggs.
 (Allen is a founding father of the Heritage Poultry Conservancy.)
 The first Ruppert chicken flock arrived via the US Postal Service as sexed pullets in the spring of 2005 from Cackle Hatchery of Lebanon, MO.
 Our flock is supplemented with additional young hens (pullets) each spring from either Cackle Hatchery or pre-ordered from our local feed source, OK Hatchery located in Downtown Kirkwood.

 In early May of 2012, P. Allen Smith returned to Ruppert Gardens and Chicken Ranch, along with his video production team, to produce a series of videos as a contributor to the on-line eHow Pets.
 The event, "Chicken Chat with P. Allen Smith", was sponsored by Purina Mills, coordinated by Van Leuven Communications, and attended by fellow keepers of backyard chickens from the Missouri communities of Kirkwood, Sunset Hills, Webster Groves, Creve Coeur, Richmond Heights and the City of St. Louis.
-After a lights-camera-action afternoon of activity, the following five informative videos have been produced and are now available at the You Tube links offered:
+After a lights-camera-action afternoon of activity, the five informative videos were produced.
+Phots for this event are posted in the Chicken Ranch Photo Gallery section.

 ABOUT THE GARDENS: